DanGOTO100/AWS-KMS-Workshop/Working-with-CMKs.md

 }
 ```

-Select the policy and click the "Attach policy"  button.
+Select the policy and click the "Attach policy" button at botton right of the pase.
 The role attached to the instance is modified with his new policy and we should be able to create a Customer Master Key (CMK) now from the instance.